jfilipedias/transactions-api/README.md

 # Transactions API

 This is a REST API made with [fastify](https://fastify.dev/) and [knex](https://knexjs.org/) to handle users transactions.
 It handles the user's session ID through cookies, so the user can only see their own transaction.
+The test suit used in this project is [Vitest](https://vitest.dev/) with [SuperTest](https://github.com/ladjs/supertest) to handle end-to-end tests.

 ## Getting Started

+To run this project you must be using the Node.js on the version [v20.9.0](https://nodejs.org/dist/v20.9.0/) or greater.

 Setups the environment variables based on [.env.example](.env.example) file in the project root.